Peleda23/-100DaysOfCode/r1-log.md

 Todays work was to finish landing page.
 Work is done.
 Had some problem with svg picture.
 But manage to find answer and fix it.
 Now I now new property like background-size.
 With it help I made sizes for svg and svg didn't repeated anymore.

+### R1D6

+Didn't code for couple days because of birthday.
+Done some coding today but not much.
+Added html to page structure.